Hycean planet: Limitations

 Although the presence of water may help them be habitable planets, their habitability may be limited by a possible runaway greenhouse effect.
+As high surface temperatures make water vapor a nonnegligible component of the atmosphere, there comes a point where the atmosphere becomes optically thick to infrared radiation, decoupling the surface temperature from a fixed photospheric temperature.
+Water evaporates into the hydrogen-rich atmosphere from intense stellar radiation.
+The atmospheric structure is assumed to be on a moist adiabat.
+If surface temperature is high enough, high moisture contents will inhibit convection and lead to radiative layers in the lower atmosphere.
+A planet that maintains liquid water must have a negligible hydrogen-helium atmosphere in ratio to water vapor.
+This unphysical assumption predicts that warm temperatures will naturally lead to the water evaporating from the surface ocean and mixing with the hydrogen helium gas.
+The water vapor serves as a greenhouse gas, but would reduce the ability for the planet to cool.
+To sustain the desired instellation, a higher surface gravity planet will host a higher pressure atmosphere.
+Only a moderate pressure of hydrogen and helium will force surface temperatures to supercritical values (with solar installation approx. 10 bars will cause a large enough greenhouse effect).
 Hydrogen reacts differently to starlight's wavelengths than do heavier gases like nitrogen and oxygen.
 If the planet orbits a Sun-like star at one Astronomical unit (AU), the temperature would be so high that the oceans would boil and water would become vapor.
 Current calculations locate the habitable zone where water would remain liquid at 1.6 AU, if the atmospheric pressure is similar to Earth's, or at 3.85 AU if it is the more likely tenfold to twentyfold pressure.
 All current hycean planet candidates are located within the area where oceans would boil, and are thus unlikely to have actual oceans of liquid water.
 Another limiting factor is that X-ray and UV radiation from the star (especially active stars) can destroy the water molecules.